WillGreen98/WillGreen98/README.md

 - 🥰 Worthless Dev
 - 🎓 Computer Science Graduate with First Class Honours from the University of Portsmouth.
+- 📖 Language Enthusiast with a focus on Natural Language Programming (Dissertation)
+- 🤖 Electronics Hobbyist

 📊 This week I spent my time on:
 <!--START_SECTION:waka-->